hot-glue-for-rails/hot-glue/README.md

 ## TO INSTALL

-- Add Turbo-Rails & install it with
+- Add Turbo-Rails to your Gemfile & bundle install, then install it with `rails turbo:install`

+- The Turbo install has switched your action cable settings from 'async' to Redis, so be sure to start a redis server

-- Add hot_glue_js to your Gemfile it with
+- Add hot_glue to your Gemfile & bundle install, then install it with `rails hot_glue:install`

 - Install Bootstrap (optional)